 Instruct has 1 centre offering Nanobody Discovery across Europe.
 Navigate the map and click on the pins to discover centres near you.

-Requirements: Only small amounts (<2mg) of the folded and quality controlled protein are required to produce Nanobodies that recognize conformational epitopes on the native proteins.
+Only small amounts (<2mg) of the folded and quality controlled protein are required to produce Nanobodies that recognise conformational epitopes on the native proteins.
 In case no purified antigen is available, cells expressing purified protein or genetic vaccination may be used to induce an in vivo matured humoral response.